ARCANEDEV/SEO-Helper/_docs/4-Usage.md

 <meta name="description" content="Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed faucibus, sapien id interdum fermentum,...">
 ```

-> Note: Don't forget you can chain the methods.
+> :information_source: Don't forget you can chain the methods.

 If you want to `make` a Description object: